 5. University of Gothenburg

 The University of Gothenburg, founded in 1891, is located in Sweden’s second-largest city.
-It is one of the country’s major comprehensive universities.
-The university is known for its strong research environment, international collaboration, and innovative approach to teaching and learning.
+It is one of the country’s major comprehensive universities, with about 58,000 students and 6,700 employees.
+The university is known for its broad research environment, international collaboration, and wide range of study options.

 Here is what University of Gothenburg Scholars say about IELTS: